-After you issue Pre-Adverse Action and wait seven calendar days, you or the File Owner will receive an automated email from the Verified First portal letting you know they you may use the portal to take Adverse Action if warranted.
+After you issue Pre-Adverse Action and wait seven calendar days, you or the file owner will receive an automated email from Verified First notifying you that you may take Adverse Action if warranted.

-Verified First's Adverse Action process meets the Federal minimum standards.
-However, other jurisdictions may have additional Adverse Action requirements.
-These areas include, but are not limited to, New York City, Los Angeles, and Massachusetts.
-You are responsible for knowing and following jurisdiction specific laws that apply to your area
+Verified First's Adverse Action process meets the federal minimum standards, but other areas may have additional requirements.
+You are responsible for knowing and following jurisdiction specific laws that apply to your area.
+The Forms library in your portal has additional area-specific Adverse Action notices available:

 If you have any further questions, or need a product enabled on your account,